Strongylus vulgaris: Background information

 During the infective stage of the S. vulgaris life cycle, the larvae that have matured in the intestinal tract of the horse will migrate into the surrounding blood vessels.
 Once in the blood vessels, the larvae will continue their migration throughout the body to various organs causing damage to the blood vessels along the way.
 This can cause anemia or blockage of blood flow caused by the detachment of blood clots from the vessel wall resulting in tissue death.
 S. vulgaris are commonly found in pastures and stalls where feces are present.
 The larvae crawl up on the grass which is where they are then eaten by the horse.
 Harsh environments, such as freezing, do not kill S. vulgaris.

 Clinical signs

 Symptoms can range depending on how severe the infection is.
-In mild cases the most common clinical signs are weightloss, compromised performance, and a dull hair coat.
+In mild cases the most common clinical signs are weight loss, compromised performance, and a dull hair coat.
 Other clinical signs can range from diarrhea, weakness, anorexia, anemia if there are significant blood loss and abdominal discomfort.
 Severe cases can show signs of having severe colic, rupture of the intestines, and death.
 These signs may also be observed with other equine-related infections or illnesses and their presence alone should not be used to diagnose an infection of S. vulgaris.
 A veterinarian is required for further diagnosis when infection with S. vulgaris is suspected.